zesk/zesk/docs/share.md

 - The `name.module.php` file which is `require_once`d in PHP when your module is loaded.
 - Your module's `zesk\Module::initialize` call (called right after creation of your `zesk\Module` subclass)
-- By declaring a "share_path" setting in `your.module.conf` or `your.module.json` at the root of your module directory
+- By declaring a "sharePath" setting in `your.module.conf` or `your.module.json` at the root of your module directory